Hains/openpli-dm920-python3/README.md

 Thanks to OpenPLi to make this possible.

 In comparison to OpenPLi this repository has:<br>
--Submodules bitbake, openembedded-core and meta-openembedded taken from master branch,<br>
+-Submodules bitbake, openembedded-core and meta-openembedded from master branch,<br>
 &nbsp;with git snapshot of 8th july, 2017(including gcc 7.1.0/c++11).<br>
 -GStreamer 1.13.0<br>
 -Dreambox kernel 3.2.90<br>